hicommonwealth/commonwealth/packages/load-testing/readme.md

   - Don't use a Group for a single request.
 See the [docs][2] for reasoning.
 - Use [k6 user-defined tags][7] to tag related requests even if they are in different groups e.g. Thread creation <> Comment creation.
 - Use [k6 scenarios][8] to simulate different workloads for the same test.
+- Use [k6 SharedArrays][9] to store different JWTs for every virtual user.
+This ensures that each VU test cycle triggers queries to different data in the database thus simulating a real world scenario.
+If all virtual users use the same JWT, performance results will be biased since the database can cache the specific data that is queried repeatedly.

 # Generating Tests from OpenAPI Spec
 Execute the `generate-load-tests` command from the root of the repository to generate a javascript load test in